baahkusi/dlspringer/README.md

   - python3 springer.py

 - Make sure data directory exists
-  - If data directory does not exist run the following.
+  - You can edit books.json in the data directory to only books you want to donwload.

-  - python3 extract.py
+- A books folder would be created with the downloaded books